 Our chiropractors in Naperville, IL will perform an examination to identify your injuries, and help you look out for hidden injuries.
 This will help determine the best treatment options for you.

 Call (630) 961-0259 to schedule an appointment today!

 Visit Us for Neck Pain Relief and Back Pain Relief from an Auto Accident Chiropractor on Our Team

 Don’t settle for using medication or just trying to live with the pain.
 We can provide natural, holistic, non-invasive, and non-addictive care for auto accident injuries.
 We tailor our treatments to help fit your life and your needs so we can help you get the pain management and pain relief that you may need to get back your responsibilities.

-We at DuPage Health and Physical Therapy in Naperville, IL, are here to help you with variety of different types of injuries and chronic pain conditions, including neck pain, back pain, shoulder pain, knee pain, and more.
-Call us at (630) 961-0259 to learn more about car accidents and chiropractic.
+Our chiropractors in Naperville, IL, are here to help you with variety of different types of injuries and chronic pain conditions, including neck pain, back pain, shoulder pain, knee pain, and more.
+Call us at (331) 401-5900 to learn more about car accidents and chiropractic.
 Visit us for chiropractic care from a Naperville chiropractor.